Our Expedition Philosophy

 international development, we have learned that for humanitarian expeditions to be sustainable, they MUST be part of a larger, locally driven program that exists long before expeditions arrive and the programs must have commitments from every community that lasts long after the expeditions leave.

-At CHOICE, expeditions do not drive our development work; rather, we allow expeditions to fuel and accelerate the community building and development work that is already taking place year round.
+At CHOICE, expeditions do not drive our development work; rather, we allow expeditions to be apart of the poverty solutions fueling and accelerating the community building and development work that is already taking place year round.
 Of the nearly 1,000 communities that CHOICE supports, very few (around 30 or so every year) will receive an expedition.
 The following principles help guide our approach:

 A native in-country team is crucial